Menu

 We have a school librarian, Mrs Little, so that students can benefit from recommendations and borrow books and other reading materials.
 Mrs Little also organises Bookbuzz (where our Year 7 and 8s receive a free book), World Book Day and supports in reading lessons and with literacy competitions.

-Fortnightly reading lessons take place in Year 7 and Year 8 with students expected to participate in whole class-reads to develop their spoken communication skills, as well as through consolidating their learning through oracy tasks which encourage students to consider the viewpoints of characters, themes and the intentions of writers.
+Fortnightly reading lessons take place in Year 7 and Year 8 with students expected to participate in independent reading as we recognise the power of a book which captures the imaginations of a child's interests, as well as through consolidating their learning through oracy tasks which encourage students to consider the viewpoints of characters, themes and the intentions of writers.

 Thinking Reading